Awake at Midnight

 Boris Karloff's Thriller

-These classics used skillful storytelling, acting, and lighting to create their spooky atmosphere instead of blood and shock tactics, and they still present a safe (if somewhat twisted) family viewing opportunity.
+These classics used skillful storytelling, masterful acting, and creepy lighting to create their spooky atmosphere instead of blood and shock tactics, and they still present a safe (if somewhat twisted) family viewing opportunity.
 Not that the kids won’t be watching some of these from under the covers and checking under the bed for the rest of their years.

 Fog-enshrouded graveyards, creaking mansions… Each tale of the haunted black and white ambience of this gothic horror anthology listed here is a terrifying gem hiding in the dark, cobweb-laden corners of the past.
-(Though many of the total 64 shows are simply crime drama.)
+(Though many of the 67 shows are crime drama.)
 A pinch of salt (and iron) and a little suspension of disbelief will pay off big, because the low budget doesn’t take away from the eeriness of the dank cellars and abandoned houses in this well written, well acted show.
-So, allow The Curator to present The Top 10 Scariest Episodes of Karloff’s Thriller!
+So, allow The Curator of The Dark Museum to present:

 Thriller